About the Conference

 The integration of spirituality and religion into the behavioral sciences has long been a difficult issue.
 Psychology's and sociology's direct focus on humanity is shared by religion, but with differing assumptions and methods.
 The conference will explore developments in the philosophy of science that offer promising avenues for integration, some potential issues this might raise, and examples of biopsychosocial-spiritual research.

 On November 13, 2020, the School of Behavioral Health hosted our first Biopsychosocial-Spiritual Research Conference via Zoom.
-Below you will find the schedule and a link to a video of each portion of the conference.
+Below you will find links to videos of each portion of the conference.
 You are also welcome to visit the conference Session Library.

 - Part 1: Welcome and Devotional